 6. Made prototypes at each stage of the process.

 9. Made production tooling in-house.

 11. Now producing production parts.

 This was all done as a service to our customer and could be your organization’s next project that needs completion!

 Styberg was approached by one of its customers inquiring how they can make a family of parts less expensive.
 We visited the customer and reviewed what they were doing with several components in that specific line of products.
 After some investigation into the materials and processing, Styberg suggested using a high-carbon, hard-rolled material in place of a heat-treated material.
 Styberg then developed a process to spot-weld components of different carbon ranges with compounding thickness differences to meet and exceed all customer requirements.
 Styberg has now supplied more than 5,000,000 pieces without a rejection.
 This satisfying solution emphasizes our commitment to quality and service.
 We were informed that, after the first year, the customer saved $1,000,000.

 Complex Design & Strength Improvement

-Because Styberg has a wide range of process equipment, design processes that can form/blank/machine/weld difficult shapes with less production operations result.
-A heavy duty mounting bracket was a 3 piece-welded design which needed greater strength in critical areas.
-Redesigning to a one piece construction from coil steel resulted in fewer manufacturing operations and the increased strength of a single-piece component.
+Styberg has a wide range of process equipment, resulting in design processes that can form, blank, machine or weld difficult shapes with fewer production operations.
+A heavy-duty mounting bracket with a three-piece welded design needed greater strength in critical areas.
+Redesigning to a one-piece construction from coil steel resulted in fewer manufacturing operations and increased the strength of a single-piece component.

-Redesigned a cast splined part to reduce weight and production costs and still hold all the spline dimensions.
-Produced the part from coil stock and utilizing the Grob process reduced the weight from a 32 pound splined casting to a processed piece weighing 12 pounds while holding all the spline dimensions resulting in a lighter product with lower production cost.
+Styberg redesigned a cast-splined part to reduce weight and production costs while maintaining all the spline dimensions.
+The part was produced from coil stock and, utilizing the “Grob” process, we reduced the weight from a 32-lb splined casting to a processed piece weighing 12 lbs while retaining all the spline dimensions, resulting in a lighter product with lower production costs.